HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 {{ figure_markup(
   image="fonts-web-font-mime-types.png",
-  caption="Popular web font MIME types.", description="A bar chart showing the breakdown of percentage of different MIME types for serving web fonts.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=2028456617&format=interactive", sheets_gid="316058576", sql_file="04_10.font_formats.sql"
+  caption="Popular web font MIME types.", description="A bar chart showing the breakdown of percentage of different MIME types for serving web fonts: WOFF2 is used by 75.83% of pages using fonts on desktop and 74.32% on mobile, WOFF is used by 11.57% and 11.61% respectively, octet-stream by 6.33% and 6.09%, ttf by 2.54% and 4.42%, and plain by 1.41% and 1.32% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=2028456617&format=interactive", sheets_gid="316058576", sql_file="04_10.font_formats.sql"